PedroS235/tello_driver_ros_wrapper/README.md

 # Introduction

-Tello _driver_ros_wrapper_ is a simple ROS metapackage that allows to control DJI Tello drone via ROS topics.
+Tello **driver_ros_wrapper** is a simple ROS metapackage that allows to control DJI Tello drone via ROS topics.

 In order to communicate with the drone, the python library `tellopy` is being used which can be found [here](https://github.com/hanyazou/TelloPy).
-At this moment, the pose of the drone is being published by the help of a optitrack system, where it is reading the information from the TF frame _world_ to _robot_base_link_.
+At this moment, the pose of the drone is being published by the help of an optitrack system, where it is reading the information from the TF frame _world_ to _robot_base_link_.
 In case there is not such transform available no drone pose will be published.

 In this ROS metapackage, there lies 2 ROS packages, the **tello_driver** and the **tello_msgs**.
-The **tello_driver** is the core, where the **tello_msgs** only contains custom messages specifig to Tello, such as the flight data.
+The **tello_driver** is the core, where the **tello_msgs** only contains custom messages specific to Tello, such as the flight data.

 ---